stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/overview.md

           app: redis
 ```

-- Tenant CR has 3 kinds of users:
+* Tenant CR has 3 kinds of users:
-  - `Owner`: Are users who will be owners of a tenant.
+  + `Owner:` Users who will be owners of a tenant.
 They will have openshift admin-role assigned to their users and they can also create namespaces.
-  - `Edit`: Are user who will be editors of a tenant.
+  + `Edit:` Users who will be editors of a tenant.
 They will have openshift edit-role assigned to their users.
-  - `View`: Are user who will be viewers of a tenant.
+  + `View:` Users who will be viewers of a tenant.
 They will have openshift view-role assigned to their users.

   |Role|Description|
   | -- | -- |